facebookresearch/flip/README.md

-## MAE fine-tuning in JAX
+## ViT supervised training and fine-tuning in t5x

 Written by Kaiming.

-The MAE pre-training branch is `mae.torchloader` using PyTorch dataloader.
+This branch: `t5x.dev.vit`.

 ### Getting Started
 - **Warning**: This repo is under development and not well documented yet